 If you live in a darker apartment with no sign of 8-10 hours of bright indirect light, you can use artificial light.

-There are various types of grow lights for houseplants, and you can easily choose one for your Calathea.
+There are various grow lights for houseplants, and you can easily choose one for your Calathea.

 - Incandescent: These lights are a rich source of red light but a poor source of blue and produce excess heat.

-- Fluorescent tubes: They emit both blue and red light and produce less heat.
+- Fluorescent: They emit both blue and red light and produce less heat.

 - High-intensity discharge lights: These artificial lights emit a lot of heat, and the fixture needed to operate them are bulky and expensive.